This was submitted by Wayland Solar Coach Katrien Vander Straeten

 “Bob's experience with over-production is a common one among Astrum Solar customers,” says Astrum Solar Vice President of Marketing Michelle Waldgeir.
 “On average, our solar systems have been producing 14 percent more than our projections this year.”

 So far, Astrum Solar has installed more than 100 kW in the three towns: two systems in Lincoln, three in Sudbury and seven in Wayland.
-Also, the first installation in Wayland was interconnected with the grid last week, and has begun harvesting solar power.
+Also, the was interconnected with the grid last week, and has begun harvesting solar power.

 "It was great to talk with so many open house attendees, and hear the depth of their enthusiasm for residential solar power," said Lincoln Solar Coach Jennie Morris.